spaquet/docker-alpine-mailcatcher/README.md

 | Ruby          | 3.0.3-r0 |
 | SQLite        | 3.36.0-r0 |

 Ruby & SQlite versions may differ as they are updated during the installation of the image.
+A full list of the installed packages can be extracted using the following command `docker exec -i <image_name> apk info -vv | sort`

 ## Supported Architectures
 * x86_64